Zange10/KMAT/README.md

 # KMAT

 ***KMAT*** (**K**MAT's a **M**ission **A**nalysis **T**ool) is a C-based (because fast) tool for interplanetary transfer planning, mission planning, and launch simulations.
 This tool was mainly created as a fun learning experience for me and for supporting my Kerbal Space Program Career in Realism Overhaul in combination with its add-on Realistic Progression One (RP-1).
-It has since become a tool that is not limit to RP-1 and should be able to be used by anyone who is somewhat familiar with basic concepts from orbital mechanics.
+It has since become a tool that is not limited to Realism Overhaul and should be able to be used by anyone who is somewhat familiar with basic concepts from orbital mechanics.
 The features this tool incorporates include:
 - Interplanetary transfer planner for multi-swing by missions (released)
 - Rocket Launch simulator including launch profile optimization (calculations fully functional but needs database to work; inaccessible)
 - Mission planner to determine transfer parameters and transfer costs from an initial orbit to a defined final orbit (yet to be implemented)